viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/5_structure_package.md

 ***Requirements***

 - The `premis.xml` file MUST contain a PREMIS object for each IE and sub-IE in the SIP.
-- Each PREMIS object MUST contain a unique identifier.
+- Each PREMIS object in the `premis.xml` MUST contain a unique identifier.
-- Each PREMIS object MUST contain a checksum.
+- Each PREMIS object in the `premis.xml` MUST contain a checksum.
 - The `premis.xml` file SHOULD contain PREMIS events detailing, a.o., the creation and each modification of the SIP as a whole.

 ***Example***